Economic policy

-Most factors of economic policy can be divided into either fiscal policy, which deals with government actions regarding taxation and spending, or monetary policy, which deals with central banking actions regarding the money supply and interest rates.
+Most economic policy instruments can be divided into either fiscal policy, which deals with government revenue and expenditure decisions, or monetary policy, which deals with central banking actions regarding the money supply and interest rates.
+In addition, governments shape economies through industrial policy, regulatory frameworks, redistribution through taxes and transfers, and trade policy.
+At the international level, institutions such as the International Monetary Fund and World Bank shape policy formulation.

-Such policies are often influenced by international institutions like the International Monetary Fund or World Bank as well as political beliefs and the consequent policies of parties.